I’ll occasionally get a message like this from a Korean translation client who wants me to change a singular Korean noun to a plural form:

-Old version: “We’ll be sending you a document for you to sign.”
+Old version: “We’ll be sending a document for you to sign.”

-New version: “We’ll be sending you some documents for you to sign.”
+New version: “We’ll be sending some documents for you to sign.”

-In most cases, no change is required in the Korean.
-That’s because, while Korean IS able to express plurals clearly, it’s not nearly as smoothly done as in English where it’s embedded into the sentence structure and glides off the tongue smoothly.
+In most cases, no change is required in Korean.
+While the Korean plural form can be clearly expressed in Korean grammar, plurals are not as smoothly integrated in the language as in English.
+In English, plurals are embedded into the sentence structure and glide off the tongue smoothly.

 In Korean, the singular/plural distinction is often omitted unless it’s important.
-Thus, by adding the tag to make a noun plural, you’re calling attention to the fact that being plural is important and so it’s often best to just leave it out unless there’s a reason otherwise.
+Thus, by adding the tag (the character “들”) to make a noun plural, you’re calling attention to the fact that being plural is important.
+Adding the plural changes the meaning subtly.
+For this reason, it’s often best to just leave it out unless there’s a reason to do otherwise.

-That’s why, the above revision to the English source is likely to result in no change to the Korean.
+This explains why the above revision to the English source is likely not to result in a change to the Korean.

-Best Practices Tip – Don’t fret over plurals in your Korean translation.
-If you change the source from singular to plural, go ahead and send it over to your Korean translation team to make sure, but don’t be surprised if no change is required.
+Best-Practice Tip – Don’t fret over the Korean plural form in your translation.
+If you change the source from singular to plural, go ahead and send it over to your English-to-Korean translator to make sure, but don’t be surprised if no change is required.